 \subsection{Estimation of the conditional scaling parameter $\beta_i$}

 As discussed in Section~\ref{sec:NWtheory}, the parameter $\beta_i$, $i=1,2$, in the conditional extremes framework is also linked to the asymptotic shape of a scaled sample cloud.
 However, the required feature of the set $G$ is very subtle, and reliably estimating $\beta_i$ using our estimate $\hat G$ is not really feasible.
 Instead, we estimate $\beta_i$ with $\alpha_i$ fixed to its estimated value, $\hat\alpha_{G,i}$ of expression \eqref{eqn:alphaEst}.
 Illustrating this for $\beta_1$, limit~\eqref{eqn:HandT} is taken as an equality for some finite, but large, threshold $u$.
-Then, for $X_1=x>u$ and with $a_1(x)=\hat\alpha_{G,1} x$ and $b_1(x)=x^{\beta_1}$, this implies that
+Then, for $X_1=x>u$ and with $a_1(x)=\hat\alpha_{G,1} x$ and $b_1(x)=x^{\beta_1}$, this implies

 where $Z$ is a non-degenerate random variable that is independent of $X_1$.
-It is common to take $Z\sim\mathcal{N}(\mu,\sigma^2)$ as a working assumption, for $\mu\in\mathbb{R}$, $\sigma>0$ (see, e.g., \cite{Keef.al.2013}), although other approaches have been considered (e.g., \cite{Lugrin2016}), which implies that
+It is common to take $Z\sim\mathcal{N}(\mu,\sigma^2)$ as a working assumption, for $\mu\in\mathbbm{R}$, $\sigma>0$ (e.g., \cite{Keef.al.2013}), although other approaches have been considered (e.g., \cite{Lugrin2016}), which implies

 From this, it is straightforward to obtain maximum likelihood estimates for the parameters, with $\hat\beta_{G,1}$ denoting the corresponding estimate for $\beta_1$.